Dioscuri Centre for Chromatin Biology and Epigenomics

 I graduated at Faculty of Industrial Design at the Academy of Fine Arts in Warsaw.

-After completing one year of Master Course at Faculty of Big Data Analysis at the Warsaw School of Economics.
+After studying at the at Faculty of Big Data Analysis at the Warsaw School of Economics.
 I took and graduated an intense course of UX/UI Design at Spanish IT School Ironhack.

-I started working at the Dioscuri Centre for Chromatin Biology and Epigenomic in February 2023 as an administration officer.
+I started working at the Dioscuri Centre for Chromatin Biology and Epigenomic in February 2023 as an administrative officer.
 I'm doing my best to support other lab members in non-scientific tasks.